umn-asr/courses/README.md

 `courses.xml?q=cle_attribute_id=HIS|CIV`

+---

+Get courses that have any CLE attribute

+`courses.xml?q=cle_attribute_id=all`

+Or that have no CLE attribute

+`courses.xml?q=cle_attribute_id=none`

+---

+**Note**: Liberal Education data is currently only correct for UMNTC.
+We know about this bug and will be fixing it soon.

 ### Instruction Mode

 You can search using any of these Instruction Mode abbreviations:

 - P: In Person, Term Based
 - ID: Independent/Directed Study